marvcode/marvs_movies/README.md

 for the Movie() class...

-The required arguments for the class are:
--movie_title - Movie Title as you want it to appear on the website -year - Year of the theatrical release -movie_storyline - Brief synopsis of the film -poster_image - A URL that points to a web based image file of the movie poster -trailer_youtube - A URL that points to the youtube trailer for each movie
+The required arguments for the class are: movie_title - Movie Title as you want it to appear on the website year - Year of the theatrical release movie_storyline - Brief synopsis of the film poster_image - A URL that points to a web based image file of the movie poster trailer_youtube - A URL that points to the youtube trailer for each movie

 The Bootstrap framework will create an HTML output file in the same directory that the mf_movies2.py is located.
 The HTML that will be creted will be named marvs_movies.html